durbanlegend/thag_rs/README.md

 * In some cases you may be able to develop a module of a project individually by giving it its own main method and embedded Cargo dependencies and running it from thag_rs.
 Failing that, you can always work on a minimally modified copy in another location.
 This approach allows you to develop and debug this functionality without having it break your project.
 For example the demo versions of colors.rs and stdin.rs were both prototypes that were fully developed as scripts before being merged into the main `thag_rs` project.

 ## Platform Support
-This crate is designed to be cross-platform and supports:
+This crate is designed to be cross-platform and supports MacOS, Linux and Windows.

-* MacOS: Tested on MacOS (M1) Sonoma.
-* Linux: Tested on Zorin and (WSL2) Ubuntu.
-* Windows: Tested on Windows 11:
-    - PowerShell 5 and CMD under Windows Terminal and Windows Console
+Currently tested on MacOS (M1) Sonoma, Zorin and (WSL2) Ubuntu, and Windows 11 PowerShell 5, CMD under Windows Terminal and Windows Console, and WSL2.
-    - WSL2

-GitHub actions test each commit on `ubuntu-latest`, `macos-latest` and `windows-latest`.
+GitHub Actions test each commit on `ubuntu-latest`, `macos-latest` and `windows-latest`.

+## Why "thag"?

+After the late Thag Simmons.
+Short, sharp, and it gets the job done.

 ## Related projects

-(With acknowledgements to the author of `rust-script`)
+(Hat-tip to the author of `rust-script`)

 * `evcxr` - Perhaps the most well-known Rust REPL.
 * `cargo-script` - Rust script runner (unmaintained project).